Tyler-Arciniaga/Tyler-Arciniaga/README.md

 # 💫 About Me:
 I'm a University of Michigan computer engineering student.
 I'm skilled in programing languages Python and C++, as well as circuitry and development boards, namely Arduino and ESP32.
 I excel in project management and team collaboration, combining creativity and critical thinking in my everyday work.

-🔭 I’m currently working on a Spotify Song Discovery bot that gives users recommendations based on their favorite artist<br>🌱 I’m currently learning data structures and algorithms<br>📫 How to reach me: tylerarc@umich.edu
+🔭 I’m currently working on a spotify song discovery bot that gives users recommendations based on their favorite artist<br>🌱 I’m currently learning data structures and algorithms<br>📫 How to reach me: tylerarc@umich.edu

 ## 🌐 Socials: